 Initially, the agency released 62.7 million barrels of crude a month ago.
 The agency’s member states have emergency stocks totaling 1.5 billion barrels.

-The agency said major disruptions in Russian oil production could lead to a global oil supply emergency.
+The agency said major disruptions in Russian oil production might lead to a global oil supply emergency.
 The global oil market remains under pressure, leading to increased price volatility.
 The IEA Board of Directors recommends that governments and consumers step up their efforts to save energy.

 Russian production of oil and gas condensates fell to 11.01 million barrels per day in March from an average of 11.08 million barrels per day in February.
 Two sources and Refinitiv Eikon data, according to Archyde.com, said production fell on March 31 to 10.6 million barrels per day, the lowest daily level since September 2021.